tomelf/RNN-POS-Tagger-TLE/README.md

 ### Word Features

-I use the pre-trained [Word2Vec model](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit) built with Google News corpus (3 million 300-dimension English word vectors).
+We use the pre-trained [Word2Vec model](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit) built with Google News corpus (3 million 300-dimension English word vectors).
 Although it might not be the best choice (e.g. Google News corpus might not be representative for the English Learner text), it's still a legitimate choice: 1) It saves my time to build a large dictionary which cover all words in the UD English-ESL/TLE corpus; 2) It saves my time and computing resources to build large/sparse unigram vectors for words, and I don't need to worry about dimension reduction for now; 3) 300-dim w2v vector is small enough for this task, and the dimension is fixed so the vector can be directly used in NN.
 4) It's free and available on Google Drive :).

 ### Experiments

 #### Performance

 The dataset was divided into train, dev, test sets.
-I used train and dev sets to observe the fluctuation of accuracy and loss during the training process of 1000 epochs.
+We used train and dev sets to observe the fluctuation of accuracy and loss during the training process of 1000 epochs.
 There are 17 different POS tags in this experiment.
 The prediction is considered as true postive only if it is the same as the actual POS tag.
 The optimizer of RNNs is Stochastic Gradient Descent (SGD) with different learning rate (lr).
 The loss function is Cross Entropy Loss.

 The following is the best performance after 100 epochs: